-Skin Contact: May cause an allergic skin reaction.
-Redness, pain, swelling, itching, burning, dryness, and dermatitis.
-Concrete may cause dry skin, discomfort, irritation, severe burns, and dermatitis.
+Skin Contact: Concrete may cause dry skin, discomfort, irritation, severe burns, and dermatitis.
 Unhardened concrete is capable of causing dermatitis by irritation and allergy.
 Concrete dust, in association with sweat and friction, can lead to skin irritation and dermatitis.
 Skin affected by dermatitis may include symptoms such as, redness, itching, rash, scaling, and cracking.
 Allergic contact dermatitis is caused by sensitization to hexavalent chromium (chromate) present in concrete.
 The reaction can range from a mild rash to severe skin ulcers.

-Eye Contact: Causes permanent damage to the cornea, iris, or conjunctiva.
-Concrete may cause immediate or delayed irritation or inflammation.
+Eye Contact: Concrete may cause immediate or delayed irritation or inflammation.
 Eye contact with wet concrete can cause moderate eye irritation, chemical burns and blindness.
 Eye exposures require immediate first aid and medical attention to prevent significant damage to the eye.